RyanRen2023/cloud-s2-cst8921/final/final-report.md

 ### Data Ingestion

 Data ingestion supports multiple sources including databases, IoT devices, and external APIs.
-The system uses Apache Kafka for real-time streaming and Apache NiFi for batch ingestion.
+The system uses Azure Event Hubs for real-time streaming and Azure Data Factory for batch ingestion.

 ### Data Storage

-Data is stored in a data lake built on cloud object storage, complemented by a data warehouse for structured analytics.
+Data is stored in a data lake built on Azure Data Lake Storage Gen2, complemented by a data warehouse using Azure Synapse Analytics for structured analytics.
 The storage layer supports schema evolution and data versioning.

 ### Data Processing

-Processing is handled through Apache Spark for batch jobs and Apache Flink for streaming analytics.
+Processing is handled through Azure Databricks (Spark) for batch jobs and Azure Stream Analytics for streaming analytics.
 These frameworks enable complex transformations and machine learning workflows.

 ### Analytics and Visualization

-The platform supports SQL-based querying via Presto and integrates with BI tools such as Tableau and Power BI for data visualization.
+The platform supports SQL-based querying via Azure Synapse SQL and integrates with BI tools such as Power BI for data visualization.

 ### Security and Governance